 A chasuble probably made in France that belonged to Saint John Neumann, bishop of Philadelphia (1852-60) and the first canonized American bishop (1977), as well as aTrinity Cope are the featured items on exhibit along with their usual selection of objects from their collection.

 Hesburgh Library Rare Books & Special Collections Room at the Hesburgh Library (Main Level)

 Open Monday-Friday from 9:00 a.m.-5:00 p.m.

-A miter belonging to Archbishop Lamy, the first archbishop of the Diocese of Santa Fe, New Mexico, and related texts are on exhibit at the Hesburgh Library.
+A miter belonging to Archbishop Lamy, the first bishop (1853) and later first archbishop (1875) of the Diocese of Santa Fe, New Mexico, and related texts are on exhibit at the Hesburgh Library.